KazeJiyu/datatable/README.md

 ## Understanding ids

+Ids can be seen as **references**, as keys used to identify specific columns within a table.
-Ids are a trick used to provide a type-safe way to access the content of a table.
+They are tricks used to provide a type-safe way to access the content of a table.

 Basically, they are simple data structure containing: